-Over the last couple of weeks we’ve been discussing the benefits and risks of low-carb and very low-carb diets.
-Laura, one of my staff nutritionists, kicked things off with an article called “Is a Low-Carb Diet Ruining Your Health?”, and I followed up with an article called “7 Things Everyone Should Know About Low-Carb Diets”.
-Then Kelsey, my other staff nutritionist, wrote an article called “The 3-Step Process for Determining Your Ideal Carbohydrate Intake”.
-In the near future, we’ll be featuring an article about the therapeutic uses for very low-carb and ketogenic diets.
+We’ve talked before about the benefits and risks of low-carb and very low-carb diets.
+Laura, one of my staff nutritionists, wrote an article called “Is a Low-Carb Diet Ruining Your Health?”, and I followed up with an article called “7 Things Everyone Should Know About Low-Carb Diets.”
+Then Kelsey, my other staff nutritionist, wrote an article called “The 3-Step Process for Determining Your Ideal Carbohydrate Intake.”

 Are you on an “accidental” very low-carb diet?
 Find out here: